ErpNetDocs/webclient/inventory-control/issue.md

 ## Overview

-Receieve is composed of three tabs:
+Issue is composed of three tabs:

 * **Ordered**
 * **Executed**